How and where to get help

 Holds (reservations) have ceased as of Wednesday 18th March.
 See information on access to resources (books) below for further information on alternative ways to access resources during the closure period.

 As of 3rd April, in response to the latest health and safety advice, the book drop service is suspended until further notice.
 If you have items on loan, please hold onto them and do not attempt to return them.
+Arrangements for returning books will be released in due course.

 Access to resources and support in using them